brennaveir/firmware-test/README.md

 Thank you for your interest in the front-end developer position at Haverford Systems, Inc.

-As a front end developer at Haverford Systems, Inc., you will be tasked with developing user interfaces for robotic cameras under our two brands: PTZOptics and HuddleCamHD.
+As a front end developer at Haverford Systems, Inc., you will be tasked with developing user interfaces for audio and video devices sold through our two brands: PTZOptics and HuddleCamHD.

 ## About